-Roadside assistance calls to AAA often double, or triple, during winter weather, due to motorists spinning out on slick roads, flat tires, dead batteries and other breakdowns.
-Last winter, AAA responded to more than 312,000 roadside assistance calls.
-The most common calls were for tows, batteries and tires.
+Roadside assistance calls to AAA often double, sometimes triple, during the winter months.
+This is due to motorists spinning out on slick roads, flat tires, dead batteries and other types of breakdowns.

 Stay Ahead of Trouble